Built For

 This was non-negotiable for Sri Lankan retail outside Colombo metro and equally critical for US wholesale floors with connectivity dead zones.

-The 2021-2022 redesign phase built the operational foundation.
-From 2026 onward, I continued the product independently as WizPos 2.0 and expanded it into a full local + cloud ecosystem.
-Product direction, UX systems, and implementation quality are now governed under my ownership, with ongoing delivery across design, ReactJS/Electron product layers, and backend-connected workflows.
+The 2021-2022 collaboration built the operational foundation.
+WizPos 2.0 is where I expanded that product thinking into a full local + cloud ecosystem for retail, hospitality, and large-SME operations.
+Product direction, UX systems, and implementation quality are now governed through my ownership across design, ReactJS/Electron product layers, and backend-connected workflows.

 The most valuable research data came from watching operators' hands - where they hesitated, where they mis-tapped, where their rhythm broke.
 Interviews told us what operators thought they did.
 Observation showed us what they actually did.
 The two rarely matched.